adiletbaimyrza/joint-simulation/README.md

-# Physics Project — 3D Rigid Body & Joint Simulation
+# 3D Rigid Body & Joint Simulation

 A real-time 3D physics simulation with rigid bodies and multiple joint types.
 Built with Python, Pygame, and OpenGL.
 Supports scene loading from JSON and mouse-drag interaction.